Isle of Thanet: History

 This story, however, is possibly an example of non-historical founding myths, though one constructed with political objectives in mind.
 It has been noted that Alfred's version of the Saxon Chronicles omitted the death of Horsa.
 (Note: There are several versions of the Anglo-Saxon Chronicle which can differ in detail explaining also perhaps variation in secondary sources and Saxon spelling) In reality, it appears to have been settled by Jutes (Note: One of the more intriguing pieces of etymological evidence is Sarre, which sat on the southwest shore of the Isle and served as a transit point with mainland Kent.
 Its name might link the settlers with Saaremaa - the Estonian island involved in the amber trade - and the Saarland in Germany.) under Visigothic authority between 476-517 AD, though they may have been present earlier as Foederati.
 These were followed by Ingaevones in the sixth century.

 Throughout this time the Isle remained an island.
 The Wantsum Channel allowed ships to sail between the mainland and the island in calm waters.
 The Saxon Chronicle recounts that in 1052 Earl Godwin after obtaining hostages and provisions from Sandwich sailed through the "Wantsume" towards "Northmuth" and "Lundene".
 Gradually this silted up, and the last ship sailed through the Channel in 1672.

-In 597 Augustine of Canterbury is said, by Bede, to have landed with 40 men at Ebbsfleet, in the parish of Minster-in-Thanet, before founding Britain's second Christian monastery in Canterbury (the first was founded fifty years earlier by Columba on Eileach an Naoimh in the Hebrides): a cross marks the spot.
+In 597 Augustine of Canterbury is said, by Bede, to have landed with 40 men at Ebbsfleet, in the parish of Minster-in-Thanet, before founding Britain's second Christian monastery in Canterbury (the first having been founded fifty years earlier by Columba on Eileach an Naoimh in the Hebrides): a cross marks the spot.